Juliaae/EDKtoolkit/README.md

-Note that due to storage limitations, for more requests please contact: zhutongtong@big.ac.cn
+Note that due to storage limitations, for more requests please contact.